Skip to content

 Media & RTP profiles

-SIPhon anchors and transforms media through RTPEngine using its NG control protocol.
-A profile is a named bundle of RTPEngine flags — SRTP↔RTP interworking, WebRTC, ICE handling, transcoding direction — that you select per call with one argument.
+SIPhon anchors and transforms media through a pluggable media engine — RTPEngine over its NG control protocol by default, or the native siphon-rtp engine (choosing and managing an engine).
+A profile is a named bundle of engine flags — SRTP↔RTP interworking, WebRTC, ICE handling, transcoding direction — that you select per call with one argument.

 Config